 Real-time training, that can be accessed by employees at any time of day, is a far more effective training model that is overlooked by most organizations.
 But how do banks and credit unions implement such a strategy?
 The answer can be found in a robust intranet that is built with clear and targeted answers, not long dense documents that make search impossible and confuse front-line staff.

-Knowledge base software built with specific answers can help customer service agents find answers to customer questions and can be leveraged across channels so that content, information, messaging and training is uniform and stored in one central repository.
+Knowledge base solutions built with specific answers can help customer service agents find answers to customer questions and can be leveraged across channels so that content, information, messaging and training is uniform and stored in one central repository.

 At SilverCloud, we specialize in helping banks and credit unions improve the customer experience through our knowledge base software solution, Employee Support, that makes bank and credit union training simple and effective.
 Plus, we provide a team of content specialists that breaks down and reformats all of your policy, procedure and product information so that it is clear, searchable, consistent and easily understood by front-line staff.
 Not only that but your content team becomes a part of your staff for the duration of your contract to ensure accuracy and efficiency at every step.
 Want to learn more?
 Contact us or check out the results of some of our current clients.

 - How To Support Bank and Credit Union Employees During the COVID-19 Crisis

 - 3 Opportunities the COVID-19 Crisis Uncovers for Improving Bank Operations